add farmhouse cottage character to your home

 Collected rooms have more life in them.

 Use a newer sofa if that’s what works for your family.
 Add an old side table beside it.
 Put a vintage mirror over a newer cabinet.
 Use a thrifted basket for blankets.
 Mix a new lamp with old books.
+Replace a chippy island with a table.
 Let the room have a few layers.

 You don’t have to find everything in an antique shop either.